ngolatka/electronics/nightlight-with-fet/README.md

 count significantly.

 ## Specifications
-* Recommended supply voltage: 3,5 - 4,5V (three AA alkaline or NiMH cells)
+* Recommended supply voltage: 3,5-4,5 V (three AA alkaline or NiMH cells)
-* Quiescent current: less than 5µA
+* Quiescent current: less than 5 µA
-* Operating current: 5-10mA
+* Operating current: 5-10 mA

 ## Components
-* R1 330k
+* R1 330 kΩ
-* R2 220R
+* R2 220 Ω
 * R3 LDR (general purpose)
-* R4 1M
+* R4 1 MΩ
 * Q1 2N7000
-* LED 5mm 16000mcd
+* LED 5mm 16000 mcd
 * 3 AA cells (alkaline or NiMH)

-Resistors are rated 1/4W.
-Tolerances are not critical.
+Resistors are rated 1/4 W. Tolerances are not critical.

 ## Note
-If only two NiMH cells are used (resulting in nominally 2,4V), R1 should be decreased to 100k.
+If only two NiMH cells are used (resulting in 2,4 V nominally), R1 should be decreased to 100 kΩ.
 Otherwise the gate voltage of Q1 might not rise high enough to turn Q1 on.
-Lowering R1 will increase the quiescent current slightly to around 30µA.
-Using three AA cells is recommended, because this also allows driving white LEDs at nominal power with NiMH cells.
+Lowering R1 will increase the quiescent current slightly to around 30 µA which reduces the run time.
+Using three AA cells is recommended, because this also allows driving white LEDs at highe power with NiMH cells.

 ## Operation
 During daylight, the LDR's resistance is low, which pulls the gate voltage of Q1 low.
 Q1